 Skip to main content

 A run can look acceptable in aggregate but contain internal variation that affects device performance: early-stage drift, mid-run excursions, or layer-to-layer inconsistency.
-Atomscale catches these by applying the same similarity tools used for run-to-run diagnosis to segments within a single run.
+Atomscale catches these by inspecting a run over time and by comparing segments of it against the rest of your dataset.

 Two Approaches to Uniformity

-The same Growth Monitoring and Global Similarity tools used to diagnose why runs differ also work with segments of a single run.
-Instead of comparing entire runs, you compare phases, layers, or time windows within one run.
+The same tools used to diagnose why runs differ apply within a single run.
+Instead of comparing entire runs, you look at how the run behaves across its own phases, layers, or time windows.

-• Tool state providing context for why a particular segment diverged
+• Tool state instrument parameters synchronized with the metrics, giving context for why a particular stretch of the run varied

 Setting Up